DoubleU-ANG/Dissertation/README.md

 4. Assemble all the electronic components and enclosure.

-5. Deploy on your chair
+5. Run the code and deploy on your chair